Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

 \subsubsection{Datasets}

-All of experiments in this paper are conducted on the following three 3D mesh datasets: \begin{itemize} \item \textbf{Princeton ModelNet (PMN)}$\footnote{http://modelnet.cs.princeton.edu}$: The dataset contains a comprehensive collection of 3D CAD models, which are drawn manually for researchers in computer graphics, computer vision, robotics, and cognitive science. \item \textbf{Princeton Shape Benchmark (PSB)}$\footnote{https://segeval.cs.princeton.edu}$: The dataset is composed of 400 watertight mesh models, which are collected from several web repositories.
-It is subdivided into 20 object categories, each of which contains 20 meshes. \item \textbf{The Stanford Models (TSM)}$\footnote{http://graphics.stanford.edu/data/3Dscanrep/}$: The dataset consists of several dense reconstructed mesh models, which are scanned by laser triangulation range scanners. \end{itemize}
+.
+All experiments in this paper are conducted on the following three 3D mesh datasets: \begin{itemize} \item \textbf{Princeton ModelNet (PMN)}$\footnote{http://modelnet.cs.princeton.edu}$: The dataset comprises an extensive assortment of manually-drawn 3D CAD models that cater to researchers in the fields of computer graphics, computer vision, robotics, and cognitive science. \item \textbf{Princeton Shape Benchmark (PSB)}$\footnote{https://segeval.cs.princeton.edu}$: The dataset consists of 400 watertight mesh models, gathered from various web repositories and divided into 20 object categories, with each category comprising 20 meshes. \item \textbf{The Stanford Models (TSM)}$\footnote{http://graphics.stanford.edu/data/3Dscanrep/}$: The dataset comprises multiple dense reconstructed mesh models, which were scanned by laser triangulation range scanners. \end{itemize}